 Can you name one person who does not like dumplings?
 I certainly can’t.
-I actually have a hard time naming anyone who wouldn’t shout out “I love dumplings!” with so much enthusiasm among my close friends.
-And I have friends from pretty much all around the world.
+I can’t even think of anyone who wouldn’t shout out “I love dumplings!” with a big smile in their face.
 I think anywhere in the world has its own version of dumplings.
-And they are often associated with warm fuzzy memory of home, family and holidays.
-Like every Korean kid growing up with their grandmas, homemade dumplings (Mandu in Korean) were staples that we had to have during the festive seasons.
+And they are often associated with warm fuzzy memories of home, family and holidays.
+Like every Korean kid who grew up with their grandma, homemade dumplings (Mandu in Korean) were staples that we had to have during the festive seasons.

 Two biggest family holidays we celebrate in Korea are “Mid-autumn festival” otherwise known as Korean Thanksgiving and “Lunar new year”.
-Sitting around a table gossiping and making dumplings together was how my grandma, who is the best cook in the family, and my aunties started the preparation for those holidays.
-I on the other hand, was only interested in eating and busy stealing freshly made dumplings and putting them in my mouth (they were very hot but it didn’t stop me).
+Sitting around a table gossiping and making dumplings together was how my grandma and my aunties started the preparation for those holidays.
+I, on the other hand, was only interested in eating and busy stealing freshly made dumplings and putting them in my mouth (they were very hot but that didn’t stop me).
 I know it doesn’t sound like much but what I did was quite naughty, because those dumplings were supposed to be used at family memorial service for our dead ancestors before we, live humans could serve them at our table.
 The only way I could eat some portion of them was to help my family, and that is how I first learned to make dumplings.
-Although I didn’t appreciate much at that time, I am now forever grateful for that experience.
+Although I didn’t appreciate it much at that time, I am now forever grateful for the experience.

 The situation I’m in right now makes the fun and joy I had while making these dumplings even more special.
 Although it was just me and my husband, making dumplings had brought all the lovely memories I had with my family back home in Korea.
-I could almost hear my aunties chatting and laughing loudly and grandma bossing around telling us what we were doing wrong.
+I could almost hear my aunties chatting and laughing loudly and grandma bossing around and pointing at things that we are doing wrong.
 If my husband had helped me like he’d promised then that’s exactly what I would have done too.
-But after watching me making the first few Mandu, he gave up and took a video for this post instead (so he earned the right to his dumplings I guess ;-)).
-I couldn’t remember what my Mandu looked or tasted like back then, but ones I made this year apparently deserved a big A-Plus according to a man who is probably quite biased 😊
+But after watching me making the first few Mandu, he changed his mind and took a video for this post instead (so he earned the right to his dumplings I guess ;-)).
+I can’t remember what my Mandu looked or tasted like 20 years ago but ones I made this year apparently deserved a big A-Plus according to a man who is probably quite biased 😊

 You should be able to make about 40-50 dumplings depending on the size of your wrappers.
-If you mess up a few in the process like I did and end up running out of wrappers, you can simply shape the filling into a little ball and make meatballs or skinless dumplings instead.
+If you mess up a few in the process like I did and end up running out of the wrappers, simply shape the extra filling into little balls and make meatballs/skinless dumplings instead.
 They’re still extremely delicious on their own.

 - 360g/12.7oz. minced pork

-- 2 cup.
-Asian chives, buchu, finely chopped
+- 2 cup. finely chopped Asian chives, “buchu”

 - 5 cloves garlic, minced